What Iatrogenic Means & its Fatal Consequences:

 The word “iatrogenic” means induced inadvertently by a physician or by medical treatment or diagnostic procedures.
-Simply put, iatrogenic refers to adverse affects or complications because of medical treatment or advice from a physician, psychologist, therapist, pharmacist, nurse, dentist or other healthcare professional.
-Iatrogenic diseases also result from alternative medicine treatment and advice.
+Simply put, iatrogenesis refers to adverse effects- or complications- as a result of medical treatment or advice from a physician, psychologist, therapist, pharmacist, nurse, dentist, or any other healthcare professional.
+Iatrogenic diseases can also result from alternative medicine treatment and advice.

 - Medical misadventure: Injuries or adverse effects as a result of medical treatment.
 The Institute of Medicine in its report of 2000 estimated 98,000 people die per year from preventable medical errors.

 - Medication errors: The Institute of Medicine approximates 7,000 deaths due to medication errors.